Quick Summary: Japan Trip Prep at a Glance

 Japan Rail Pass worth it?
 Calculate your trip’s train costs first:

 If your total multi-city train costs exceed the 7-day JR Pass price (¥50,000 as of April 2026), the pass saves money.
 Use the fare calculator to compare.
-Calculate if JR Pass pays for itself on your planned routes.
+Read our full JR Pass buying guide for detailed cost/benefit scenarios.

 Safety and Security